JS-Koning/compphys_project_1/journal.md

         - Maximum error in positions data:  1.5468906302324594
         - Maximum error in velocities data:  1.4041475121109088
     - Minimum and maximum rescale values (lambda) are given in the data values between the square brackets.
+    - total energy changes are (nearly) only introduced by rescaling

     ![](Week5/Figure_3.png)
     ![](Week5/Figure_4.png)